ThumbSnail/frontend-nanodegree-feedreader/README.md

     git clone https://github.com/ThumbSnail/frontend-nanodegree-feedreader.git
     Then open index.html in your browser.

-B.  Future Features and Their Tests
+C.  Future Features and Their Tests

 	1. Delete Feed Button